turbot/steampipe-plugin-aws/docs/tables/aws_s3_object.md

 Amazon S3 objects are stored in one or more Amazon S3 buckets, and each object can be up to 5 TB in size.

-To list objects, you must mention the `bucket` which contains the objects.

-> Note: The `data` column in the `aws_s3_object` table requests and loads the raw data of the object.
-Extracting the data has cost implications.
+> Note: Using this table adds to cost to your monthly bill from AWS.
+Optimizations have been put in place to minimize the impact as much as possible.
+Please refer to AWS S3 Pricing to understand the cost implications.

 ## Examples